anmoltiwari0225/spacex-launch-dashboard/README.md

 Runs the app in the development mode.\
 Open [http://localhost:8000](http://localhost:8000) to view it in the browser in Server Side Rendered mode.

+## Live website

+The URL to the website is [https://spacex-launch-board.herokuapp.com/](https://spacex-launch-board.herokuapp.com/)

+## Lighthouse report

+The PWA lighthouse report can be found in Lighthouse Report.pdf